Pear, Pear Tree

 Today’s cultivated pears (Pyrus communis) are crosses of various wild West Asian and European pears.
 Even the European wild pear (Pyrus pyraster) is in the mix.
 The story of cultivated pears can only be reconstructed in a rudimentary fashion as this pip fruit was already very widespread in the Mediterranean during Homer’s time.

 Pear trees are voracious growers and form rather small, upright crowns.
 The oppositely arranged leaves are predominantly oval and have a strikingly shiny upper blade.
-These trees have very long lifespans: there are some estimated to be 180 years old in Germany.
+These trees have very long lifespans, with up to 180 years.
 Apple trees hardly reach half this age.
 The flowers often appear one to two weeks before apple blossoms, so can be vulnerable to late frosts.
 They have the typical flower shapes expected for a member of the rose family (Rosaceae), and are pure white with dark stamens.
 Just like apple trees, pears fruit on short fruiting stems off mature wood.
 Pears also have an important role in forestry: the mostly reddish, beautifully grained wood is very popular in furniture building, so is sold for high prices.

 Pears from your own garden taste so much better than the fruits on offer at the supermarket.
 One of the reasons is that they are plucked before they ripen so that they can survive transport and don’t expire too soon.
 When selecting a suitable pear tree, the size of your garden is an obvious factor.
 Luckily, there are now many pear varieties suited to small gardens.
 New compact varieties such as “Condo” and “Concorde” have proven to be much more storable than many old pear varieties.
 And when it comes to taste, they don’t disappoint up against famous varieties such as “Williams Christbirne” and “Köstliche aus Charneux”.